 (b) Any potential geologic hazards that could be created by the proposed grading.

-D. Protected Tree Reports for Parcel Maps.
-No application for a preliminary parcel map approval for a parcel where a protected tree is located shall be considered complete unless it includes a report pertaining to preserving the tree.
-The report shall be prepared by a tree expert and shall evaluate the subdivider's proposals for protected tree preservation, removal, replacement and/or relocation.
-In the event the subdivider proposes any grading, land movement, or other activity within the drip line of any protected tree referred to in the report, or proposes to relocate or remove any tree, the report shall also evaluate any mitigation measures proposed by the subdivider and the anticipated effectiveness in preserving the tree.
+D. Protected Tree or Shrub Reports for Parcel Maps.
+No application for a preliminary parcel map approval for a parcel where a protected tree or shrub is located shall be considered complete unless it includes a report pertaining to preserving the tree or shrub.
+The report shall be prepared by a Tree Expert and shall evaluate the subdivider's proposals for protected tree or shrub preservation, removal, replacement and/or relocation.
+In the event the subdivider proposes any grading, land movement, or other activity within the drip line of any protected tree or shrub referred to in the report, or proposes to relocate or remove any tree or shrub, the report shall also evaluate any mitigation measures proposed by the subdivider and the anticipated effectiveness of preserving the tree or shrub.
 (Amended by Ord.
-No. 177,404, Eff.
-4/23/06.)
+No. 186,873, Eff.
+2/4/21.)